afawcett/streamingcomponent/README.md

 # Streaming API Lightning Component
 Lightning Component for the Salesforce Streaming API based on the examples [here](https://github.com/developerforce/LightningContainerExamples).

-**IMPORTANT NOTE CURRENTLY BROKEN**: This is based on pre-release functionality from Salesforce.
-At this moment in time this component does not function due to how custom CSP configuration is implemented and a subtly between WebSocket URL's, wss protocol and the connect-src 'self' CSP attribute.
-You can read more here. https://github.com/developerforce/LightningContainerExamples/issues/4

 <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"
        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png">